A Quick Guide to the Principles of Judo

 This general principle applies beyond judo.
 Seiryoku-Zenyo can also be applied to everyday situations outside the dojo.
 As authors Thompson and Jenkins pointed out, judo principles can be used in areas like business negotiations, conflict resolution, management strategies, workplace relations, law enforcement, persuasive communications, etc.

 Strategy is also important in judo, both in terms of long-term skill development and short-term engagements.
-In every bout, judokas have to assess the potential strength of their sparring partners and compare it against their own, in the context where the match is performed (i.e. hot days, audience), and determine the best course of action, considering options like swift attacks, reliance on counterattacks, engagement on the ground, adoption of certain grips best suited for the occasion, etc.
+In every bout, judokas have to assess the potential strength of their sparring partners and compare it against their own, in the context where the match is performed (i.e. hot days, audience), and determine the best course of action, considering options like swift attacks, counterattacks, taking the fight to the ground, use the grips best suited for the occasion, etc.

-Another important principle in judo, since its inception, is safety, which along with situational risk awareness, helps identify potentially dangerous situations for ourselves and others, which enables us to take preventive measures to decrease the likelihood of such risks happening and, when unavoidable, to reduce their level of impact.
+Another important aspect of judo, since its inception, is safety, which along with situational risk awareness, helps identify potentially dangerous situations for ourselves and others, which enables us to take preventive measures to decrease the likelihood of such risks happening and, when unavoidable, to reduce their level of impact.

 This attitude should be consistent both inside and outside the dojo, to create and reproduce a training environment that is both safe and enjoyable for all participants, from beginner to black belt.